rtbrick/bngblaster/README.md

 with their famous Access 4.0 project, network hard- and software vendors like RtBrick and many more.

-A short [introduction](https://youtu.be/EHJ70p0_Sw0 "BNG Blaster") and a good presentation from [DENOG13](https://youtu.be/LVg6rlVEfNU "DENOG13") can be found on YouTube.
+A short introduction from [DENOG15](https://youtu.be/4rmwf6livyI "DENOG15")
+can be found on YouTube.

 Please check out the [documentation](https://rtbrick.github.io/bngblaster/) for details.